opentox/loael-paper/loael.md

 frequency of functional groups from the OpenBabel FP4 fingerprint. [@fig:fg] shows the frequency of functional groups in both datasets.
-Only 139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the data directory of the supplemental material (`data/functional-groups.csv`).
+139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the data directory of the supplemental material (`data/functional-groups.csv`).

 ![Frequency of functional groups.](figure/functional-groups.pdf){#fig:fg}